Size and depth of monotone neural networks: interpolation and approximation: An exponential separation between the size of monotone and arbitrary threshold networks

 \end{lemma}

-\begin{proof} Suppose towards a contradiction that there is a monotone network $N$ of size $s=e^{o(\log(n)^2)}$ that approximates $m$ in $[0,1]^{n \times n}$ within error less than $\frac{1}{2}$.
-Then, restricting $N$ to Boolean inputs, and applying a threshold gate to the output, based on whether the output is larger than $\frac{1}{2}$ would yield a monotone threshold circuit $C_N$ that computes $m$ (exactly) on Boolean inputs and has size $s+1$.
-With more details, every neuron in $N$ corresponds to one monotone threshold gate in $C_N$, and an additional gate is added for the output.
+\begin{proof} Suppose towards a contradiction that there is a monotone network $N$ of size $s=\exp(d^{\alpha'})$ that approximates $\hat{f}$ in $[0,1]^{d}$ within error less than $\frac{1}{2}$.
+Then, restricting $N$ to Boolean inputs, and rounding the output to the nearest integer would yield a monotone threshold circuit $C_N$ that computes $f$ (exactly) on Boolean inputs and has size $s+d$.
+With more details, every neuron in $N$ corresponds to one monotone threshold gate in $C_N$, and $d$ additional gates to account for the rounding.

 By Theorem~\ref{thm:beimel} the monotone circuit complexity of a circuit with only AND and OR gates (De Morgan circuit) computing a threshold function with positive coefficients is polynomial.
-Therefore, we claim that, the existence of $C_N$ entails the existence of a monotone circuit $C'_N$ with AND and OR gates of size\footnote{by size we mean the number of gates in the circuit} $O(s^t)$, for some constant $t \geq 1$, that decides if a bipartite graph has a perfect matching.
+Therefore, we claim that the existence of $C_N$ entails the existence of a monotone circuit $C'_N$ with AND and OR gates of size\footnote{By size we mean the number of gates in the circuit.} $O(s^t)$, for some constant $t \geq 1$, that computes $f$.